codewithfatima/TraineeMern2025-FatimaNaeem-/Week_2/Day-2 - 7-July - 2025.md

 ### if and else statement in javasscript

-- If Means if acondition is true the execute some code if Notification, do something else.
+ - If  Means  if  acondition  is  true  the  execute  some  code  if Notification, do  something  else.**

-1. checked property
+## 1. checked property

-that determins the checked state of an HTML character or radio button Element…
+**that  determins  the  checked  state  of  an  HTML  character  or  radio  button  Element..**

-2. ternary operator
+## 2. ternary operator

-A shortout to if() and else() statements helps to assign a varaiable on a condition condition ? codeIsTrue : codeIsFalse
+**A  shortout  to  if() and  else() statements  helps  to  assign  a  varaiable  on  a condition  condition  ?  codeIsTrue  :  codeIsFalse**

-Examples.
+**Examples.*

 let age;